Shilldon/artifact-auction/README testing.md

 to ensure design responded appropriately.

 ### External feedback
-After deploying to Heroku user feedback from a 10 person ficus group was requested and acted upon.
+After deploying to Heroku user feedback from a 10 person focus group was requested and acted upon.

 Users were encouraged to create profiles, search for artifacts, make bids, change and update their profiles and request forgotten password resets to ensure functionality worked as expected.
 Where errors were encountered ***Heroku*** logs were examined to identify and fix bugs.